-There is often high demand for some camping areas during peak periods such as public holidays and school holidays.
+Camping areas get very busy during public holidays and school holidays.
 To avoid disappointment in these peak periods you should book early—at least six weeks in advance is a good idea.
 Depending on the camping area you can book from three to 12 months in advance of your planned visit.